Selected Quotes from Head Coach Tim Beckman's Weekly Press Conference

 Beckman started his collegiate playing career at Kentucky but transferred to Findlay and excelled under Hall of Fame head coach Dick Strahm.
 A 1988 graduate of Findlay, Beckman majored in physical education and lettered in 1984 and 1985 on Oiler teams that qualified for the NAIA playoffs both seasons.
 Prior to that, he attended Forest Park High School in Beaumont, Texas, for two years before completing high school at Berea (Ohio) High School near Cleveland.

 The son of longtime college and NFL coach Dave Beckman, Tim is a native of Berea, Ohio.
 He and his wife, Kim, also a Findlay graduate, have three children: Tyler, Lindsay and Alex.
-Tyler is a senior linebacker at the University of Findlay, while Lindsay is a junior at Oklahoma State.
-Alex is a sophomore quarterback at Urbana High School.
+Tyler is a member of the Fighting Illini support staff, while Lindsay is a senior at Oklahoma State.
+Alex is a junior quarterback at Urbana High School.